 In addition to the above tips to look at, take some other factors into account.
 The condition of your local water supply is really important.
 If your water is really hard or has a lot of minerals (from a well delivery application) it can age a lot quicker.

 Water softeners and water filtration systems can certainly help extend the life of the water heater.
 However, water softeners need to be built and customized to the specific needs of your home and family.

 Also, if the number of people in your home is larger than 6, your water heater may fail at a quicker rate due to the higher usage over time.
 Routine maintenance will definitely assist in your water heater lasting a longer time.

 Often an outdated water heater is not even up to current building codes.
 Codes that prevent damage from happening in the event of a failing water heater.

-Access Heating & Air can take care of your failing water heater and assist you in getting the right solution for you and your home.
+Access Heating & Air Conditioning can take care of your failing water heater and assist you in getting the right solution for you and your home.
 If you are worried that your water heater is on it’s last leg drip, give us a call and we can diagnose your water heater.

 We provide service, maintenance, and installation of all water heating systems.

 Call the licensed Boise water heater experts today if you’re looking for a company you can trust and rely on.